zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/discussion_data.rst

 ######################
 Discussion Forums Data
 ######################

-Discussions in edX are stored in a MongoDB database as collections of JSON documents.
+Data for the discussions in edX are stored in a MongoDB database as collections of JSON documents.
+MongoDB is a document-oriented, NoSQL database system.
+MongoDB is open source, and documentation can be found at docs.mongodb.org/manual/

+In the data package, discussion data is delivered in a MONGO file, identified by organization and course, in this format: edX-*organization*-*course*-*source*.mongo.

-The primary collection holding all posts and comments written by users is `contents`.
-There are two types of objects stored here, though they share much of the same structure.
-A `CommentThread` represents a comment that opens a new thread -- usually a student question of some sort.
-A `Comment` is a reply in the conversation started by a `CommentThread`.
+The primary collection holding all discussion posts written by users is `contents`.
+Two different types of objects are stored, representing the three levels of interactions that users can have in a discussion.
+A `CommentThread` represents a post that opens a new thread, often a student question of some sort.
+A `Comment` represents a response made directly to the conversation started by a `CommentThread`, and also any comments made on a response.

+A sample of the field::value pairs in the mongo file, and descriptions of the attributes that these two types of objects share and that are specific to each type, follows.

+*********
+Samples
+*********

+Two sample rows, or documents, from a mongo file of discussion data follow.
+The first document is for a CommentThread, and the second is of a Comment.

+    { "_id" : { "$oid" : "50f1dd4ae05f6d2600000001" }, "_type" : "CommentThread", "anonymous" : false, "anonymous_to_peers" : false, "at_position_list" : [], "author_id" : "*id*", "author_username" : "*username*", "body" : "Welcome to the edX101 forum!\n\nThis forum will be regularly monitored by edX.
+Please post your questions and comments here.
+When asking a question, don't forget to search the forum to check whether your question has already been answered.\n\n", "closed" : false, "comment_count" : 0, "commentable_id" : "i4x-edX-edX101-course-How_to_Create_an_edX_Course", "course_id" : "edX/edX101/How_to_Create_an_edX_Course", "created_at" : { "$date" : 1358028106904 }, "last_activity_at" : { "$date" : 1358134464424 }, "tags_array" : [], "title" : "Welcome to the edX101 forum!", "updated_at" : { "$date" : 1358134453862 }, "votes" : { "count" : 1, "down" : [], "down_count" : 0, "point" : 1, "up" : [ "48" ], "up_count" : 1 } }

+    { "_id" : { "$oid" : "52e55334299c43be73000032" }, "votes" : { "up" : [], "down" : [], "up_count" : 0, "down_count" : 0, "count" : 0, "point" : 0 }, "visible" : true, "abuse_flaggers" : [], "historical_abuse_flaggers" : [], "parent_ids" : [], "at_position_list" : [], "body" : "That's exactly why I am taking a course now, too.
+The only problem is that I need to learn how to navigate the system.
+This Demonstration course is somewhat helpful.\n", "course_id" : "edX/DemoX/Demo_Course", "_type" : "Comment", "endorsed" : false, "anonymous" : false, "anonymous_to_peers" : false, "author_id" : "*id*", "comment_thread_id" : { "$oid" : "52c7363ed891a0bee9000040" }, "author_username" : "*username*", "sk" : "52e55334299c43be73000032", "updated_at" : { "$date" : 1390760756519 }, "created_at" : { "$date" : 1390760756519 } }

+Descriptions of the fields that these two types of objects share follow.

 *****************
-Shared Attributes
+Shared Fields
 *****************

-The attributes that `Comment` and `CommentThread` objects share are listed below.
+Descriptions of the fields that are present for both `CommentThread` and `Comment` objects follow.

 `_id`
 -----